stata2r/stata2r.github.io/src/fixest/README.md

 ## Models

-<p>Unike Stata, which only ever has one active dataset in memory, remember that having multiple datasets in your global environment is the norm in R. We highlight this difference to head off a very common error for new Stata R users: you need to specify <i>which</i> dataset you're using in your model calls, e.g. `feols(..., data = dat)`.
+Unike Stata, which only ever has one active dataset in memory, remember that having multiple datasets in your global environment is the norm in R. We highlight this difference to head off a very common error for new Stata R users: you need to specify *which* dataset you're using in your model calls, e.g. `feols(..., data = dat)`.
 We'll see lots of examples below.
-At the same time, note that <span class="font-semibold">fixest</span> allows you to set various <span class="text-[#4c807b] underline"><a href="https://lrberge.github.io/fixest/reference/index.html#section-default-values">global options</a></span>, including which dataset you want to use for all of your regressions.
-Again, we'll see examples below.</p>
+At the same time, note that **fixest** allows you to set various <a href="https://lrberge.github.io/fixest/reference/index.html#section-default-values">global options</a>, including which dataset you want to use for all of your regressions.
+Again, we'll see examples below.

 ### Simple model